jonhadfield/soba/README.md

 ## latest updates

+**1.1.4 released 2022-11-12**
+- Adds new feature to prevent having to clone a repository before comparing with the latest local backup.
+- Some minor tweaks and output improvements.

 **1.1.3 released 2022-10-12**
 Fixes issues that resulted in only a subset of GitLab Projects being backed up.
 All Projects across GitLab will now be returned, based on the user's minimum access level.
 The default level is 'Reporter' and can be overriden by setting environment variable: